raincuhh/NovelView/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

+\* Currently, dockerfiles for setting up local development has not been setup, will do so soon.

 ## License

 This project is dual-licensed under the [Apache-2.0 License](LICENSE-APACHE-2.0) and the [MIT License](LICENSE-MIT).